 The Apache Point Observatory Galactic Evolution Experiment \citep[APOGEE;][]{majewski2015apache} survey obtained high signal-to-noise ratio ($\mbox{S/N}~\gtrsim 100$), high-resolution ($R \approx 22,500$) near-infrared ($1.51-1.70~\mu$m) spectra of 146,000 stars in and around the Milky Way with the Sloan Digital Sky Survey 2.5~m telescope \citep{gunn2006}.
 After processing with the APOGEE data reduction pipeline \citep{nidever2015}, stellar atmospheric parameters such as temperature, metallicity, and surface gravity are determined by the APOGEE Stellar Parameter and Chemical Abundances Pipeline \citep[ASPCAP;][]{garciaperez2016aspcap}.
 The APOGEE-2 project, part of the fourth-generation Sloan Digital Sky Survey \citep[SDSS-IV;][]{blanton2017sloan}, is extending APOGEE observations to a larger sample of stars (270,000 in DR14; \citealt{dr14}).
 This extended sample includes 9 dwarf galaxies out to distances of $\sim100$~kpc, and covers the southern hemisphere \citep{majewski2016,zasowski2017}.
 Several APOGEE-2 plug-plates span the location of the photometric features possibly associated with 300S, and provide the potential to study the chemical evolution history of the stream progenitor.

 To search for potential 300S members, we begin with the APOGEE-2 allstars file, which was released in SDSS DR14 \citep{dr14}.
 This file includes the spectra of the original APOGEE survey, re-reduced and re-analyzed with the same software used on APOGEE-2 data.
-To isolate potential stream stars, we apply a velocity cut of $275~\mbox{\kms} < V_{\rm helio} < 325$~\kms, and a spatial cut of $145\degree < \alpha_{2000} < 170\degree$, $10\degree < \delta_{2000} < 22\degree$.
-Given the stream velocity dispersion measured by S11, this criterion is quite generous ($3.5\sigma$), but it allows for a possible velocity gradient along the stream.
+To isolate potential stream stars, we apply a velocity cut of $275~\mbox{\kms} < V_{\rm helio} < 325$~\kms, and a spatial cut of $140\degree < \alpha_{2000} < 170\degree$, $10\degree < \delta_{2000} < 22\degree$.
+We search in this region because it contains the photometric overdensity shown in Figure 3 from B16.
+Given the stream velocity dispersion measured by S11, the velocity criterion is quite generous ($3.5\sigma$), but it allows for a possible velocity gradient along the stream.
 As it turns out, none of the member stars we identify are near the edge of the velocity selection window, so the exact limits chosen do not affect our results.